couchbase/build-tools/rhcc/scripts/README.md

 This is complicated, because RHCC's upload procedure is a moving target and they lack basic automation features.
 The following things seem to be *usually* true, although it has been incredibly inconsistent over time.
-It also seems to work somewhat better for multi-arch images, so this suggests we should switch ASAP to using only those.

-# Background

-A docker image has a SHA.
-(A multi-arch image actually has three SHAs -- one for the actual amd64 image, one for the actual arm64 image, and a third for the manifest-list which binds those two together.
-When discussing an "image SHA" for a multi-arch image, I am referring to the latter.)

-Docker images can also have a tag, such as :3.0.5.
-This is a N:1 relationship - multiple tag can refer to the same image SHA in a given context.

 # What we want